In this post, we will learn what accessibility testing is and the following to the complete guide to Accessibility Testing.

 - Disability Act in Ireland in the year 2005.

 - WCAG 2.1

 Example of Accessibility Testing

-The accessibility testing is performed as per the guidelines proposed by the W3C also called as the Web Content Accessibility Guidelines (WCAG).
+The accessibility testing is performed as per the guidelines proposed by the W3C also called the Web Content Accessibility Guidelines (WCAG).

 Some of the parameters of accessibility testing include checking the following: